Emu-gators/fceux/readme.md

 Our goal is to customize FCEUX in order to deliver users a more realistic experience when playing games utilizing the Famicom Disk System.
 Users can use the emulator on Windows or Unix devices.
 Unix devices have a more complex build process but have the benefit of being able to use physical buttons for certain features of the emulator, mainly Famicom Disk System-specific ones.

+## Release Candidate Info
 * Link to repository - https://github.com/Emu-gators/fceux
+### Usability

+### Build Quality
+The Windows build is fully complete, with all content fully integrated.
+Due to licensing reasons, we cannot include any ROMs or ROM images, but we provide a directory where you can add games you own to autopopulate on launch.

+The Linux build is almost complete, bar minor, known bugs stemming from differences in drivers in the Windows and Linux builds of FCEUX.
+The GUI has some visual errors, and sound effects in the menu are not handled the same way they are in Windows.
+However, all other functionality is stable, and the Linux build benefits from being able to use an auto-start feature from the hardware as well as GPIO input options for on screen buttons.

 ## Build Instructions
 ### Windows Build Instructions